voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

                 -   a :class:`fiftyone.core.labels.Label` class.
 In this case, the importer is guaranteed to return frame labels of this type
+                -   a list or tuple of :class:`fiftyone.core.labels.Label` classes.
+In this case, the importer can produce a single frame label field of any of these types
                 -   a dict mapping keys to :class:`fiftyone.core.labels.Label` classes.
                     In this case, the importer will return frame label dictionaries with keys and value-types specified by this dictionary.
 Not all